-В Legal requirements under the NGL
+B Legal requirements under the NGL

-This appendix sets out the relevant legal requirements under the NGL for the AEMC to make this draft rule determination.
+This appendix sets out the relevant legal requirements under the NGL for the AEMC to make this final rule determination.

-B.1 Draft rule determination
+B.1 Final rule determination

-In accordance with section 308 of the NGL the Commission has made this draft rule determination in relation to the rule proposed by the COAG Energy Council.
+In accordance with ss.
+311 and 313 of the NGL the Commission has made this final rule determination and associated final rule in relation to the rule proposed by the COAG Energy Council.

-The Commission's reasons for making this draft rule determination are set out in section 2.3.
+The Commission's reasons for making this final rule determination are set out in Chapter 2.

-A copy of the draft rule is attached to and published with this draft rule determination.
+A copy of the final rule is attached to and published with this final rule determination.
 Its key features are described in section 2.3.